-Detailed analyses of both relative and absolute risks in relation to age at first exposure and to temporal variables, such as time since first exposure, duration of exposure and time since exposure ceased, are reviewed and summarized when available.
-The analysis of temporal relationships can provide a useful guide in formulating models of carcinogenesis.
-In particular, such analyses may suggest whether a carcinogen acts early or late in the process of carcinogenesis (IARC, 1983), although such speculative inferences cannot be used to draw firm conclusions concerning the mechanisms of action and hence the shape (linear or otherwise) of the dose-response relationship below the range of observation.
+Detailed analyses of both relative and absolute risks in relation to temporal variables, such as age at first exposure, time since first exposure, duration of exposure, cumulative exposure and time since exposure ceased, are reviewed and summarized when available.
+The analysis of temporal relationships can be useful in formulating models of carcinogenesis.
+In particular, such analyses may suggest whether a carcinogen acts early or late in the process of carcinogenesis, although at best they allow only indirect inferences about the mechanism of action.
+Special attention is given to measurements of biological markers of carcinogen exposure or action, such as DNA or protein adducts, as well as markers of early steps in the carcinogenic process, such as proto-oncogene mutation, when these are incorporated into epidemiological studies focused on cancer incidence or mortality.
+Such measurements may allow inferences to be made about putative mechanisms of action (IARC, 1991a; Vainio et al., 1992).